proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## Process Custom HTML Attributes

-Some CMS-es may employ non-standard HTML attributes on elements to style the page or otherwise affect certain aspects of their operation.
+Some Content Management Systems may employ non-standard HTML attributes on various elements to style the page or otherwise affect aspects of their operation.
 If some of these attributes contain translatable text, you can enter them into the “As text” field to instruct the Proxy Application to extract them.
 If they contain URLs that need to be mapped to the translated domain, you can use the “As link” field to instruct the Proxy Application to map those non-standard link elements as well.

 On request, it is also possible to activate an HTML parser for certain attributes, should they contain HTML formatting in their values.